Have you ever desired a timer that after a set amount of time turns things OFF rather than ON?

 It is crucial to remember that this is only an estimate.

-Due to several factors including component tolerances and power supply voltage, the circuits actual delay time may vary slightly.
+Due to several factors including component tolerances and power supply voltage the circuits actual delay time may differ slightly.

-Furthermore, this formula might not work with different delay on timer circuits and is limited to the particular circuit configuration.
+Also this formula might not work with different delay ON timer circuits and is limited to the particular circuit configuration.

 Note: